 We carry on over wild, austere Dartmoor, find the A30, lose it again and end up in the small town of Tiverton.

-Passing the pretty market square I spot ‘Mallards’ tea rooms – lace net curtains, white table cloths, horse brasses and handwritten menu cards – and insist Passepartout has a cream tea.
+Passing the pretty market square I spot ‘Mallards’ tea rooms – lace net curtains, white table cloths, horse brasses and handwritten menu cards – and insist Giristroula has a cream tea.

-Not that I’ve had many in my life that I can think of – but it seems the correct thing to have on this British tour of British things.
-And ‘Mallards’ the perfect place have it.
+Not that I’ve had many in my life that I can think of – but it seems the correct thing to do on this British tour of British things.
+And ‘Mallards’ seems the perfect place to have it.

-A face is pulled in the confusion as Passepartout believes she will be given tea with cream in it, but, when served, the scones and jam prove popular with the Greek and she listens with unnecessary intent as she’s given a lecture by the owner on how, now we’re in Devon, you must put the jam on top of the cream rather than the other way round as in Cornwall.
+A face is pulled in the confusion as Giristroula believes she will be given tea with cream in it, but when served the scones and jam she loves it and listens with unnecessary closeness as she’s given a lecture by the owner on how, now we’re in Devon, you must put the jam on top of the cream rather than the other way round as in Cornwall.

-Passepartout nervously, dutifully, complies with these scone rules – and everything is very genteel and English and civilised.
+Giristroula nervously, dutifully, complies with these scone rules, and we sip tea with cups and saucers and everything feels very genteel and English and civilised.

 The local radio is on low in the background.
 The radio presenter with the customary smooth voice oozing through his smile.
-A Janet or a Dave always “live on line 2″ talking about problems with the new pedestrianisation of the High Street.
+A Janet or a Dave always “live on line 2″ talking about the new pedestrianisation of the town centre.

-A big angry looking man with red freckled arms and a face like a boiled prawn stands at the counter taking up space.
+A big angry-looking man with red freckled arms and a face like a boiled prawn stands at the counter taking up all space as we try to leave.
 I can’t get by.

 “Sorry,” I say, making a sort of strangled effort voice “Could I… Could I just slip by there?”